 Emergency managers can make a difference

-If your in charge of emergency management or health and safety at a facility.
-As an emergency manager, it’s important that you provide that extra information to employees and help them make an effective decision during an emergency.
+If your in charge of emergency management or health and safety at a facility you probably have a great business resilience plan template, which is great.
+Furthermore, it’s important that you provide business resiliance training to employees and help them make an effective decision during an emergency.

 All type of education from theory to practical sessions can help reinforce appropriate actions to help oneself keep safe.
 Most employees and other members of the community take first aid very seriously but are often lacking when it comes to general emergency response.
 Whether it’s responding to a fire, bomb threat or some other emergency.
 The reaction of individuals may be determined by how well you do your job.